 4. Commitment: You have committed initially to attend weekly for 2 months, 8 sessions and ultimately to the 2 year program.
 If after the initial commitment and at any time in the program, you feel like the group is not a good fit, please first discuss with the facilitator and give a 2 week notice so that the group members can process and say goodbye.
 The group has shared a lot with you and held a space for your grief.
 This is respectful and fair.

 5. Refunds: Once you are commited to the 8 week initial commitment, there are no refunds.
 There are no refunds for absences during the 2 year program.

-Maintaining confidentiality in the group process is important in order to create a safe place to heal.
-Every person in the group has a right to a confidential relationship with other members and has the ethical responsibility to protect them from any unauthorized disclosures of any information given in confidence in the group setting, including identities of group members.
-People are vulnerable in loss and when they share their feelings they need to feel that they are safe.
-If there is any conflict or disagreement in the group with the facilitator or a participant, it may be discussed directly with that person.
-If the issue belongs in the group, it may be discussed in the group.
-Members are welcome to give their group facilitator feedback if there are any personal concerns that arise from interactions in the group.
-This helps create a safe, warm, caring environment for every member who is attending our program.
-Disclosure is required by law if there is sufficient evidence/reason to believe that a client may do bodily harm to self or others.
-I agree to follow the above:
+6. Confidentiality: Maintaining confidentiality is important in order to create a safe place to heal.
+Every person in the group has a right to a confidential relationship with other members and has the ethical responsibility to protect them from any unauthorized disclosures of any information given in the group setting, including identities of group members.
+This helps to create a safe, warm, caring environment for every member who is attending our program.

 Videoconferencing Grief Support Groups Addendum to Informed Consent for Group